Table of contents

 • Structural repairs.

-• If you buy below market value without rehabbing, expect a requirement of up to 6 months of seasoning before cash-out refinancing is allowed.
+• If you buy below market value without rehabbing, expect a requirement of up to 6 months of seasoning before refinancing at the appraised As Is value is permitted.

-The more substantial your improvements—and the better documented they are—the more likely you are to qualify for early refinancing with no or minimal seasoning requirements.
+Key takeaway: The more substantial your improvement, and the better documented they are, the more likely you are to qualify for early refinancing with no or minimal seasoning requirements.

 No Seasoning Requirements

-Seasoning is the period lenders usually make you wait—often 6 months—before you can complete a cash-out refinance after buying a property.
+Seasoning is the period lenders usually make you wait, often 6 months, before you can complete a cash-out refinance after buying a property.
 This requirement can trap your capital in a property, slowing your ability to reinvest in new deals.
-For BRRR investors (Buy, Rehab, Rent, Refinance, Repeat), seasoning can drastically limit how fast you can scale your portfolio.
+For BRRRR investors (Buy, Rehab, Rent, Refinance, Repeat), seasoning can drastically limit how fast you can scale your portfolio.

 Why Seasoning Matters